HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 Surprisingly, websites spend more time on resource load delay than on load duration, regardless of their LCP status.
 This makes load delay a good candidate for optimization efforts.
 One way to improve load delay is by ensuring that the LCP element starts loading as early as possible, which will be explored in detail in the section on LCP statical discoverability.

-This year, we analyzed LCP sub-part data from another source: RUMvision.
-Although RUMvision has a different population of websites, it's interesting to compare it with the larger CruX website population.
-We assume that websites using performance monitoring tools like RUMvision should have more insights into performance optimization opportunities than the average website represented in CruX.
+This year, we analyzed LCP sub-part data from another real user monitoring source: RUMvision.
+Although RUMvision has a different population of websites, it's interesting to compare it with the larger CrUX website population.
+We assume that websites using performance monitoring tools like RUMvision should have more insights into performance optimization opportunities than the average website represented in CrUX.
 Naturally, the LCP sub-part results from two different datasets show some differences.

 {{ figure_markup(
   image="largest-contentful-paint-subparts.png",
-  caption="Time spent in each LCP subpart by percentile.
-Source: RUMvision", description="Bar chart showing the distribution of LCP subparts in milliseconds (ms) across different percentiles.
+  caption="Time spent in each LCP subpart by percentile.", description="Bar chart showing the distribution of LCP subparts in milliseconds (ms) across different percentiles.
 At the 10th percentile, all subparts have minimal values.
 At the 25th percentile, resource TTFB and load delay remain under 100 ms. At the 50th percentile, resource TTFB increases to around 200 ms, with small increases in load delay, load duration, and render delay.
 At the 75th percentile, resource TTFB exceeds 500 ms, and render delay also shows an increase.
 At the 90th percentile, resource TTFB is over 1500 ms, and render delay rises to over 600 ms, with load delay and load duration also increasing.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=249678580&format=interactive", sheets_gid="1987931132"
   )
 }}

 According to RUMvision data, TTFB is also the largest contributor to the LCP time in comparison to the other LCP sub-parts.
 However, the results of other sub-parts vary.
-Render delay is the second largest contributor to LCP, taking 184 ms. At the 75th percentile, render delay grows to 443 ms. This reflects a tendency that is different from the CruX dataset, where LCP load delay is the second largest sub-part.
+Render delay is the second largest contributor to LCP, taking 184 ms. At the 75th percentile, render delay grows to 443 ms. This reflects a tendency that is different from the CrUX dataset, where LCP load delay is the second largest sub-part.

 Typically, LCP element rendering takes a long time if the LCP element hasn't been added to the DOM yet—a common issue with client-side generated content that we explore in the next section.
 Also, the main thread blocked by long tasks can contribute to the delay.
-In addition, render-blocking resources like stylesheets or synchronous scripts in the \<head\> can delay rendering.
+In addition, render-blocking resources like stylesheets or synchronous scripts in the `<head>` can delay rendering.

 It's interesting to observe the different LCP challenges that websites across various datasets face.
-While an average website from the CruX dataset struggles with image load delay, websites from the RUMvision dataset often face rendering delay issues.
+While an average website from the CrUX dataset struggles with image load delay, websites from the RUMvision dataset often face rendering delay issues.
 Nevertheless, all websites can benefit from using performance monitoring tools with Real User Monitoring (RUM), as these tools provide deeper insights into the performance issues experienced by real users.

 #### LCP lazy-loading